-The After School Adventure program is a free after school program provided for students in grades 2 through 6.
+The After School Adventure program is a free after school program provided for students in grades 1 through 8.
 In this structured environment, students are provided with assistance with their homework, tutoring with standards based lessons, enrichment activities and snacks.
 The program operates five days a week after school.
-See program documents for times.
 Students must attend every day to be eligible to participate.

-Transportation is provided for students living in Kit Carson attendance area.
+Transportation is provided for students living in the Kit Carson attendance area.
 Students are enrolled on a space available basis.
-For further information please call the school district office.
+For further information please call the school office.